 He is the author of Politics and Piety: Baptist Social Reform in America, 1170-1860 (Pickwick, 2014), and has contributed several articles to 9 Marks, The Gospel Coalition, Christianity.com, and the Kairos Journal.
 He is a visiting professor at Reformed Theological Seminary (Atlanta).

 Aaron is the organizer and host of Feed My Sheep, an annual conference for pastors and church leaders in the Atlanta area.
 He also serves on the administrative team of the Greater Atlanta Baptist Network where he leads a monthly pastors fellowship.

-Scott was born and raised in a Christian home in Atlanta.
+Scott was born and raised in a Christian home in Tucker, GA.
 His father served on the pastoral staff at their church in Decatur.
-It was during the spring of 1983 that God began a mighty work in his heart, and Scott came to fully understand Jesus’ sacrifice on the cross and what it meant for him to turn from sin and believe in Jesus.
-He professed his faith and was baptized.
-While there were times in his life that he strayed, God was always faithful to draw him back.
-After graduating from Georgia Tech, Scott began investing in the lives of young people in his church, teaching a college Sunday School class and working with the Youth Ministry.
-Scott and his wife, Joy, have been members at Mount Vernon since 2008 and have 4 children: Jack, Joshua, Joseph, Jaynie, and Jordan.
+It was during the spring of 1983 that God worked in his heart, and Scott came to fully understand Jesus’ sacrifice on the cross and what it meant to repent and believe.
+He professed faith and was baptized.
+After graduating from GA Tech in 1997, Scott began investing in the lives of young people in his church, teaching a college Sunday School class and working with the Youth Ministry.
+Scott married Joy in 2005, and they have 5 children: Jack, Joshua, Joseph, Jaynie, and Jordan.
 They joined Mount Vernon in 2008.